Allie Auton Flaunts Cleavage & Sculpted Body In Scanty Bandeau Bikini In New Beach Photo

 Allie Auton served a killer look on Thursday, February 4, treating her 623,000 Instagram followers to a sizzling new update.
-The blond bombshell shared a snapshot that captured her soaking up the sun at the beach while sporting a scanty bikini that showed off her flawless physique.
+The blond bombshell shared a snapshot that captured her soaking up the sun at the beach while sporting a scanty bikini which showcased her flawless physique.

-Allie was snapped at a beach in her barely there attire, enjoying the summer sunshine.
-In the photo, she posed by kneeling on a white blanket on the fine, white sand.
-The babe popped her hip to the side and placed her hands on her thighs as she looked straight into the camera and had a closed-lip smile.
+Allie was snapped at the shore in her barely there attire, enjoying the summer sunshine.
+In the photo, she posed by kneeling on a white blanket on top of fine, white sand.
+The babe popped her hip to the side and placed her hands on her thighs as she looked straight into the camera and smiled.

-The Australian influencer rocked a minuscule bikini set.
-The cream-colored, bandeau-style top looked a little similar to that of a crop top.
-It boasted a rectangular fabric that had lining but cut so small that it barely contained her shapely breasts.
-The scoop neckline sat low on her chest, exposing an ample amount of her decolletage.
-The piece had thin straps that went over her shoulders for support.
-Notably, its snug fit pushed her bust inward and together — making her cleavage pop.

-Allie sported a matching bottom that was just as revealing.
-It featured high leg cuts that left little to the imagination and helped showcase her toned thighs.
-The waistband clung to her midsection, accentuating her slender hips, and the low-cut waistline helped highlight her taut tummy and rock-hard abs.
+Allie sported a matching bottom which was just as revealing.
+It featured high leg cuts that left little to the imagination and showcased her toned thighs.
+The piece clung to her midsection, accentuating her slender hips, and the low-cut front helped highlight her taut tummy and rock-hard abs.
 The light-colored set complemented her sun-kissed complexion.

 For the occasion, Allie wore a pair of dangling earrings, a chunky bracelet, and rings as accessories.
 She wore her golden locks down in a center part and styled it in loose waves that suited her nicely.